“Nobody Died At Sandy Hook”

 No, they’re just different students.

-This claim is based on the idea that the same two children appear in both evacuation photographs.
-Why re-use two of the children and swap the rest?
-Who the fuck knows?
-But this is what James Fetzer, “Vivian Lee”, and a disheartening number of other conspiracy theorists believe.
+This claim hinges on the idea that two children appear in both evacuation photographs, as though the school would “re-use” two of the kids and swap out the rest.
+Why would anyone do this?
+Who knows—but this is what James Fetzer, “Vivian Lee,” and a discouraging number of conspiracy theorists seem to believe.

-Fetzer and Lee make the absurd claim that these two children:
+Lee makes the bizarre claim that these two children:

 Are the same as these two children:

-Besides some superficial similarities in their clothing, it should be obvious that these are different students.
-Let’s compare:
+Other than some superficial similarities in clothing, it’s clear these are different students.
+Let’s break it down:

 Set #1 – The children in the black shirts:

-Set #2 – The children in the grey shirts:
+Set #2 – The children in grey shirts:

-You’d have to be nuts to think that these are the same kids.
+You’d have to be certifiably nuts to believe these are the same kids.

 “But how did he get past the furniture, with all his weaponry, without moving anything out of position?” pg.
 77

-In this chapter alone, and according to Lee, Adam is simultaneously too small to carry three weapons and too big to maneuver between a table and chair.
+In this chapter alone, Lee claims that Adam is both too small to carry three weapons and somehow too large to fit between a table and chair.

-On his way in to the school, Adam toppled over a flower stand (circled in yellow below) and moved a magazine rack, which is visible in the crime scene photos:
+When he entered the school, Adam actually did move things—a flower stand (circled in yellow below) was toppled, and a magazine rack was shifted, as visible in the crime scene photos:

-From there he would have had plenty of room to move between the furniture.
-As has been explained, he held the Bushmaster while the pistols and ammunition were in his vest and pants pockets.
-They would not have gotten in his way:
+Beyond that, he had plenty of space to maneuver between the furniture.
+As has been explained, he carried the Bushmaster while his pistols and ammunition were secured in his vest and pockets, so they wouldn’t have hindered his movement:

 “Most of the individual images of the children released to the media are peculiar—numerous images have a curiously similar background of green foliage” pg.
 78